 Axos Bank is an online-only bank that offers a variety of deposit accounts and credit products for consumers and businesses.
 As is usually the case for U.S.-based deposit institutions, funds held in Axos’s checking, savings, money market, and CD accounts are covered by FDIC insurance, up to $250,000 per account.

 Formerly known as Bank of Internet USA, Axos Bank has a number of notable features, including an attractive Rewards Checking Account that can yield up to 3.30% and a full suite of business banking resources, which often aren’t available at consumer-facing online banks.
 A half-dozen other day-to-day money management options, plus three distinct savings accounts and CDs with terms ranging from three to 60 months, round out the deposit account selection here.

 Taken together, all these accounts and credit options make Axos a plausible one-stop shop for your banking and borrowing needs.
 If you’re not willing to put all your eggs in Axos’ basket, your best bet is probably to use it solely for day-to-day banking – when used on a more or less daily basis, Rewards Checking is one of the better online checking accounts available.

 Rewards Checking is Axos Bank’s signature deposit account.
 It requires a $50 minimum deposit to open, with no minimum balance thereafter, and doesn’t charge a monthly maintenance fee.

 Though Rewards Checking doesn’t automatically pay interest, it does come with a tiered yield system.
-Taking certain actions in a given statement period boosts your account’s APY by 0.4166% per action for the duration of that period, up to a maximum possible yield of 1.25% on balances less than $150,000.
-The three actions that can accomplish this are:
+Taking certain actions in a given statement period boosts your account’s APY for the duration of that period, up to a maximum possible yield of 1.00% on balances less than $50,000.
+Those actions are as follows: